in Newfoundland, NJ • 2026 Buying Guide

 Key considerations for buying a condo in Newfoundland include: Review at least 3 years of HOA meeting minutes for hidden issues; Check the reserve fund percentage (ideally 70%+ funded); Verify what insurance the HOA covers vs. what you need.
 Also watch for red flags like HOA with less than 50% reserves and Multiple units for sale in same building (could indicate problems).

-Homes in Newfoundland currently spend an average of 13 days on market.
-This indicates a fast-moving market where you need to be prepared to act quickly.
+Homes in Newfoundland currently spend an average of 136 days on market.
+This suggests a slower market where you have more time to negotiate.

 Looking for the best time to buy a condo in Newfoundland?
 Our analysis shows that September typically offers the best prices, with homes averaging around $345K.
 Buying during this time could save you up to $89K compared to peak months like November.